 My name is Andrew Huster.

-I have been the Electrical Team Leader for Ohio State's EcoCAR 2 team since Autumn 2012.
-I lead a team of students who install and maintain electrical components and wiring in the team's Chevrolet Malibu.
-This include the high voltage systems, which consist of an 18.9 kWh 340V Lithium-ion energy storage system, and front and rear electric motors, and many other high and low voltage components.
-We also work to integrate and maintain the Controller Area Networks (CAN) that allows all of the vehicle's controllers to communicate with each other.
-More information about our vehicle can be found here.
+I was the Electrical Team Leader for Ohio State's EcoCAR 2 team from Autumn 2012 to Summer 2014.
+I led a team of students who installed and maintained electrical components and wiring in the team's Chevrolet Malibu.
+This included the high voltage systems, which consists of an 18.9 kWh 340V Lithium-ion energy storage system and front and rear electric motors, as well as many other high and low voltage components.
+We also worked to integrate and maintain the Controller Area Networks (CAN) that allowed all of the vehicle's controllers to communicate with each other.

 Apart from my three years of experience with EcoCAR 2 (one as a team member, and two as a team leader), I have also had the opportunity to work two internships so far.